 So, what skills can you demonstrate to get ahead in the sector?
 Here are our top 5:

 - Communication skills

 It might seem obvious, but communicating well is a key part of any role, sector aside.
 In tech roles, to be successful you’ll need to be able to clearly communicate with a variety of different groups of people - those within your own team, the wider organisation, and maybe even external clients.
-This can be tricky enough to do face-to-face, but with the pandemic meaning that lots of positions in IT are now remote, it’s more important than ever to hone these skills.
-In fact, 42% of the ITC and engineering workforce worldwide are attracted to companies offering the possibility of working remotely, meaning that communication is likely to be high on the list of desirable qualities in new hires for employers.
+This can be tricky enough to do face-to-face, but with the pandemic meaning that lots of positions in tech are now remote, it’s more important than ever to hone these skills.
+In fact, 45% of the UK workforce believe employers should offer flexible work arrangements, meaning that communication is likely to be high on the list of desirable qualities in new hires for employers.

 Communication has many layers - it’s not just being able to talk to someone!
 Both verbal and non verbal communication skills are essential for junior and senior roles in tech.
 The ability to relay and understand complex ideas is a must-have, along with being able to actively listen to other members of the team.
 In addition, strong written communication skills are equally important, as in all IT roles you’ll need to be able to accurately document your processes and ideas in writing.
 Plus, poor communication can mean that mistakes are made, or good ideas never get given the time of day!

 Want to improve your communication skills?
 You can read our tips here.

 It may not seem obvious at first, but creativity can actually be essential to tech roles - you may need to analyse a problem and find an innovative solution, brainstorm new ways of completing tasks efficiently, or even work on an out of the box project.
 Showcasing a creative flair in an interview or whilst working in a role can really make you stand out from the (IT) crowd - pun intended.